jimgrimsdale/Greed/README.md

 3) go to localhost:8006/game

+Greed is a dice game also known as Farkle and is played by two or more players.
 The rules of the game can be found here: https://en.wikipedia.org/wiki/Farkle

 I have set up three instances of the game at the urls below.
 Only one game can be played at a time on each server.